ariavhayempour/Trucks_On_State/README.md

 ## 📧 Contact

-For questions, suggestions, or to add your food truck to the platform:
+For questions, suggestions, or to add your food cart to the platform:
 - Project Maintainer: Ariav Hahayempour
 - GitHub: [@ariavhayempour](https://github.com/ariavhayempour)